Gallery Opening Times:

 You can catch the coach to and from Hull, with services running all over the country to Paragon Interchange.
 National Express will have you in Hull from London in under 6 hours by coach.
 Megabus also run a service where you can catch the train from Kings Cross St Pancras to East Midlands Parkway, and then a bus over to Hull.

 Flights from across Europe and the UK land at Humberside Airport every day.
-Car hire is available at the airport, and the city centre is about a 30 minute drive.
+Car hire is available at the airport, and the city centre is about a 30-minute drive.
 You will travel over the Humber Bridge which is a toll road – current toll charges.
-Stagecoach also operate the Humber Flyer bus service, which takes you directly into Hull from the airport.
+Stagecoach also operates the Humber Flyer bus service, which takes you directly into Hull from the airport.

 Food and Drink:

 Hull city centre hosts a wide variety of places to eat and drink.
 Whether you are going for a light lunch, or fancy something more substantial.

 If you plan on staying close to the HIP Gallery, Hull Princes Quay has Nando’s and Pizza Express restaurants just a stone’s throw away.
 There is also the cafe, Muffin Break and take-away Herby’s, near the Primark entrance of Princes Quay for a lighter option.

 If exiting through the ground floor (Level 1) entrance of Princes Quay, there are several cafes, cafe bars, and restaurants along Princes Dock Street directly outside.